AlaxNeon/ParkingSlotDetector/README.md

 # ParkingSlotDetector_PointLabeling

 This is an OpenCV-based project to detect the occupancy status of parking slots in a parking place using YOLOv8 and point-based annotations.
+However, it is not 100% accurate with the given image, as this model lacks Occlusion Reasoning.

 ## Steps to Get the Project Running